markpmlim/MatrixMultiply/Readme.md

 ### Overview

 AVX instructions were introduced in 2011 with the release of the Sandy Bridge CPU from Intel.
-The instructions support 64-bit and 32-bit float-pointing operations.
 Four quad words of data (4 x 8 x 8 bits) can be loaded or stored or operated on by just a single VEX-prefix encoded AVX instruction.
-The 256-bit registers (ymm0-ymm15) can also operate on eight double words of data (8 x 4 x 8).
-A single precision floating point is 4 bytes (a double word) and a double precision floating point is 8 bytes (a quad word)
+There are AVX instructions which operate on eight double words of data (8 x 4 x 8).

+A single precision floating point is 4 bytes (a double word) and a double precision floating point is 8 bytes (a quad word).
+For example, **vmovaps** and **vmovapd** can move single and double precision floating points.

+A long integer is 8 bytes (64 bits) and an integer is 4 bytes (32 bits).
+The instructions **vmovdqa** and **vmovdqu** aligned packed integers and unaligned packed integers respectively.
+These 2 instructions can be used load/store 256 bits of data from and to memory.

 ### Details